Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Thick and Thin Parts of the Moduli Space

 \begin{definition} Let $\mathbb{P}\Omega(\underline{k})$ be the moduli space of convex flat cone spheres with $n$ singularities.
 Given a positive real number $\epsilon$, we define the complement of $U_{1,\epsilon}$ as the \emph{thick part} of $\mathbb{P}\Omega(\underline{k})$ associated with $\epsilon$. \end{definition}

 Let $S$ be a boundary stratum of the metric completion of $\mathbb{P}\Omega(\underline{k})$.
-According to Theorem~\ref{lem:thurstoncompletion}, the boundary stratum $S$ is isometric certatin lower dimensional moduli space of flat cone spheres.
+According to Theorem~\ref{lem:thurstoncompletion}, the boundary stratum $S$ is isometric to a certain lower dimensional moduli space of flat cone spheres.
 We refer to $S_{\lambda}$ as the thick part of $S$ where saddle connections on the surfaces have normalized lengths bounded below by $\lambda$.

 For a convex hull $D$ in $X$, we say that a geometric tree $F$ is a \emph{spanning tree} of the convex hull if it is contained in $D$ and connects all singularities in $D$.
 Additionally, if $F$ is a geometric forest, we say that $F$ is a \emph{spanning forest} of disjoint convex hulls $D_1,\ldots,D_s$ if each $D_i$ has a component of $F$ as its spanning tree.